 826 E 3rd St, Los Angeles, CA 90013

 The interior, just like the majority of places in this neighborhood, is very modern and hip.
-I loved the wood ceilings and the wall painting of the cheese, salami and bread, which added a very memorable touch to the decor.
+I loved the wood prank ceiling and the wall painting.

 The guy at the counter said their best-selling sandwich was the 5th Avenue, so I ordered that one.